Stable Flow: Vital Layers for Training-Free Image Editing

-I am a Ph.D. candidate at the School of Computer Science and Engineering at the Hebrew University of Jerusalem, under the joint supervision of Prof. Dani Lischinski and Dr. Ohad Fried.
+I am a Computer Science Ph.D. student at the School of Computer Science and Engineering at the Hebrew University of Jerusalem, under the joint supervision of Prof. Dani Lischinski and Dr. Ohad Fried.

-Furthermore, I am a Research Intern at NVIDIA Research.
-Before that, I was a Research Intern at Google AI (Google Research) during 2023 and at Meta AI Research (FAIR) during the summer of 2022.
+I am currently a Research Intern at Snap Research.
+Previously, I had the privilege of working as a Research Intern at NVIDIA Research during the winter of 2024, at Google AI (Google Research) in 2023, and at Meta AI Research (FAIR) in the winter of 2022.

 My research interests include machine learning, computer vision, and generative models.
 More specifically, I am interested in developing new tools for content synthesis and editing --- known popularly as Generative AI.